-3. A withdrawal of preference or priority shall not become effective until the contractor has been accorded a reasonable opportunity to exhaust the judicial remedies available to it pursuant to part XI, section 5, of the Convention.
+3. A withdrawal of preference or priority shall not become effective until the contractor has been accorded a reasonable opportunity to exhaust the judicial remedies available to it pursuant to Part XI, section 5, of the Convention.

-Regulation 27 Size of area and relinquishment
+Regulation 25 Size of area and relinquishment

-1. The contractor shall relinquish the area allocated to it in accordance with paragraph 1 this regulation.
-Areas to be relinquished need not be contiguous and shall be defined by the contractor in the form of sub-blocks comprising one or more cells of a grid as provided by the Authority.
-By the end of the fifth year from the date of the contract, the contractor shall have relinquished at least 50 per cent of the original area allocated to it; by the end of the tenth year from the date of the contract, shall have relinquished at least 75 per cent of the original area allocated to it; or, at the end of the fifteenth year from the date of the contract, or when the contractor applies for exploitation rights, whichever is the earlier, the contractor shall nominate an area from the remaining area allocated to it to be retained for exploitation.
+1. The total area allocated to the contractor under the contract shall not exceed 150,000 square kilometres.
+The contractor shall relinquish portions of the area allocated to it to revert to the Area.
+By the end of the third year from the date of the contract, the contractor shall have relinquished 20 per cent of the area allocated to it; by the end of the fifth year from the date of the contract, the contractor shall have relinquished an additional 10 per cent of the area allocated to it; and, after eight years from the date of the contract, the contractor shall have relinquished an additional 20 per cent of the area allocated to it, or such larger amount as would exceed the exploitation area decided upon by the Authority, provided that a contractor shall not be required to relinquish any portion of such area when the total area allocated to it does not exceed 75,000 square kilometres.